aallbrig/carpe-noctem/source/web/static/README.md

 ### Getting Started
 Run `npm install` or `npm i` in this directory to install all required packages.

+Run `npm start` for development.

+Run `npm run compileDist` to create `dist` folder.

+Run `npm run serveDist` to test that _static_ asserts are serving up correctly.

+(Note: you can combine these two commands into a one-liner `npm run compileDist && npm run serveDist`)

 ### Running
 Please run `npm start` to begin development.